 Prior to entering private practice full time, Elliot served as the General Counsel of Barbour, Griffith & Rogers, a Fortune rated top government relations firm.
 As the firm's chief legal advisor, he oversaw compliance with federal and state laws, workplace legal issues, and worked with outside counsels on litigation in federal court.

 From 2004 through 2006, he served as in-house counsel and ethics advisor to the two most senior members of House leadership.
-As counsel to the Office of the Speaker and general counsel to the Office of the House Majority Leader, he advised and counseled on ethics and compliance for the speaker, the leader, and their staffs.
-In the three years he worked in House leadership, he implemented procedures to ensure compliance with House rules and standards of conduct, consulted with campaign and PAC officials, conducted internal reviews, and worked closely with outside counsel.
+As counsel to the Office of the Speaker and general counsel to the Office of the House Majority Leader, he was responsible for overseeing ethics and compliance for the speaker, the leader, and their staffs.
+In the three years he worked in House leadership, he implemented procedures to ensure compliance with House Rules and standards of conduct, consulted with campaign and PAC officials, conducted internal reviews, and worked closely with outside counsel.
 Elliot also served as a staff representative on the Bipartisan Legal Advisory Group (BLAG), which represents the leadership on matters including speech or debate immunity and separation of powers.
 His tenure coincided with a notably active period of federal investigation into issues related to members and congressional staff, and his counsel was consistently sought out by the House General Counsel on how to best protect the interests of the House.
 He provided guidance on the constitutionality of numerous pieces of legislation over the course of three Congresses, and offered advice on the issuance of committee subpoenas.
 He also served as the principal policy advisor on homeland security, judiciary, tort reform and campaign finance issues, including on the Class Action Fairness Act and the reauthorizations of the PATRIOT Act and the Voting Rights Act.

 Law, Politics & Entertainment

-From July 2012 through July 2014, he served as the President of the Wake Forest University Alumni Association and remains active in alumni affairs including as as a member of the College Board of Visitors and as the DC Regional Chair for the current capital campaign.
-He lives in Arlington, Virginia, with his wife, children's book author Lindsey Jensen Berke (www.amiprettybook.com), and their two children.
-In his spare time, he coaches Third Grade Boys' CYO Basketball.
+From July 2012 through July 2014, he served as the President of the Wake Forest University Alumni Association and remains active in alumni affairs including as a second term member of the College Board of Visitors and as the DC Regional Chair for the current capital campaign.
+He lives in Arlington, Virginia, with his wife, children's book author Lindsey Jensen Berke (https://www.amazon.com/Lindsey-Jensen-Berke/e/B00IPEJOH8?ref=sr_ntt_srch_lnk_1&qid=1562950430&sr=8-1), and their two children.
+In his spare time, he coaches Sixth Grade Boys' CYO Basketball.